drpatrik/yammc/README.md

         Yet Another Midas Miner Clone in C++

-        My hobby project is to create a Midas Miner Clone the artwork/fonts/sfx is not mine and I consider it to be public domain.
+        My hobby project is to create a clone of the game Midas Miner.
+The artwork/fonts/sfx is not mine and I consider it to be public domain.
         If someone disagree please let me know and I will remove it.

         I have spent the last 30 years developing software but the last game I wrote was a Tetris clone for the Hercules graphic card back in 1989.